rvlenth/emmeans/README.md

 For the latest release notes on this development version, see the [NEWS file](https://github.com/rvlenth/emmeans/blob/master/NEWS.md)

+## Interview with an erstwhile expert
+In February, 2024, I interviewed ChatGPT (version 3.5) about the **emmeans** package.
+Some things it did better than others.
+[Here's the conversation](https://chat.openai.com/share/fc943cdd-8a42-408e-85c0-f3e47e1b2760).

 ## Supersession plan
 The developer of **emmeans** continues to maintain and occasionally add new features.
 However, none of us is immortal; and neither is software.
 I have